XRPLF/xrpl.js/packages/ripple-binary-codec/src/enums/README.md

 const extendedCoreTypes = { ...coreTypes }
 extendedCoreTypes['NewType'] = NewType

-const newDefs = new DefinitionContents(newTypeDefs)
+const newDefs = new DefinitionContents(newTypeDefs, extendedCoreTypes)
-DEFINITIONS.updateAll(newDefs, extendedCoreTypes)

 // From this point on, we should be able to serialize / deserialize Transactions with fields that have 'NewType' as their Type.

+const encoded = encode(my_tx, newDefs)
+const decoded = decode(encoded, newDefs)
 ```

-Example code is based on the test case in definitions.test.js which has other examples of modifying DEFINITIONS - You can find it and the corresponding example `definition` files in [this folder of test cases](https://github.com/XRPLF/xrpl.js/tree/main/packages/ripple-binary-codec/test)
+Example code is based on the test case in definitions.test.js which has other examples of modifying the `definitions.json` - You can find it and the corresponding example `definition` files in [this folder of test cases](https://github.com/XRPLF/xrpl.js/tree/main/packages/ripple-binary-codec/test)